freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-greetings-in-your-first-day-at-the-office/656d1becadf67d05d5b27bab.md

 Just like when you learned about the pronoun `he`, pronouns like `she` are used to refer to female individuals.
 They help avoid repetition in conversation.
 Look at this part of the dialogue:

 Sophie: `Oh, c'mon, Brian!`

 Brian: `But it is true.
-She's the person to go to if you need help, Tom!`
+She's the person to go to if you need help!`

 Here, `She` is used by Brian to refer to Sophie.
 Instead of repeating Sophie's name, Brian uses the pronoun `she` to make the conversation smoother and avoid redundancy.